Maximum entropy models of neuronal populations at and off criticality: Data acquisition and Methods

-For the experimental datasets, each of the approximately one hour long recordings is divided into time bins of duration $\Delta t_b = \SI{25}{ms}$, within the range of values typically used in previous MEM studies on neuronal data \cite{schneidman_weak_2006,tkacik_searching_2014,tkacik_thermodynamics_2015,mora_dynamical_2015,meshulam_successes_2023}, giving a total of $N_{b} \approx 1.4 \cdot 10^{5} $ time bins for each recording.
-In the model, we monitor the firing dynamics for $N_{b} = 10^{7}$ time bins, each of duration $\Delta t_b = 5$ time steps.
-Because the numerical timestep is on the order of a few milliseconds, the time bin for numerical data is approximately equivalent to that used for the experimental data.
-For each electrode on the MEA and neuron in the model, a binary variable $\sigma_{i}(k)\in\{-1,1\}$ is assigned to each bin $k$, with $\sigma_{i}(k)=1$ if the neuron or electrode $i$ fires at least once in the bin $k$ and $\sigma_{i}(k)=-1$ otherwise.
+For the experimental datasets, each of the approximately one hour long recordings is divided into time bins of duration $\Delta t_b = \SI{25}{ms}$.
+This is within the range of values used in previous ME analysis of neuronal data \cite{schneidman_weak_2006,tkacik_searching_2014,tkacik_thermodynamics_2015,mora_dynamical_2015,meshulam_successes_2023}, and gives a total of $N_{b} \approx 1.4 \cdot 10^{5} $ time bins for each recording.
+For the numerical datasets, we have $N_{b} = 10^{7}$ time bins, each of duration $\Delta t_b = 5$ time steps.
+We consider the numerical timestep to be on the order of a few milliseconds.
+Setting $\Delta t_b = 5$ provides a time bin for numerical data that is approximately equivalent to that used for experimental data.
+For each electrode on the MEA and neuron in the model, a binary variable $\sigma_{i}(k)\in\{-1,1\}$ is assigned to each time bin $k$, with $\sigma_{i}(k)=1$ if the neuron or electrode $i$ fires at least once in the bin $k$ and $\sigma_{i}(k)=-1$ otherwise.
+Thus, we do not count multiple spikes that may occur in a time bin.
+We note that, for the selected $\Delta t_b$, the average number of spikes in non-silent time bins, $\langle n_s | n_s > 0 \rangle$, is approximately one in all the three states of both experimental and numerical networks (SI, Fig.\ \ref{figS:spike-per-bin-dists}).
+In the critical and subcritical state, $\langle n_s | n_s > 0 \rangle$ stays nearly constant in a wide range of $\Delta t_b$ (SI, Figs.\ \ref{figS:spike-per-bin-dists}a, b, d, e).
+Remarkably, numerical and empirical values are very close.
+In the supercritical state, $\langle n_s | n_s > 0 \rangle$ stays close to unity around $\Delta t_b = 25$ ms, and reaches $\approx 1.6$ for $\Delta t_b = 100$ ms (SI, Fig.\ \ref{figS:spike-per-bin-dists}f).
+These properties are robust with respect to external drive and number of stimulated neurons in the IF network model (SI, Fig.\ \ref{figS:spike-per-bin-vs-dv-and-n_stim}).

-To characterize the firing dynamics, we consider three quantities: the time-averaged local activity of each neuron or electrode $i$, the two-point correlation function of each pair $i$ and $j$, and the probability of synchrony, $P(K)$.
-The time-averaged activity of each neuron or electrode $i$ is defined as
+To characterize neural dynamics, we consider three quantities: the average activity of each neuron or electrode $i$, the two-point correlation function between each pair $(i,j)$, and the probability of synchrony, $P(K)$.
+The average activity of a neuron/electrode $i$ is defined as

+and is related to the firing rate $r_i$, i.e.\ $r_{i} = ( \langle \sigma_i \rangle + 1 ) / 2 \Delta t_{b} $ \cite{tkacik_searching_2014}.
+The distributions of $\langle \sigma_i\rangle$ show that activity is very sparse in the subcritical state, slightly increases in the critical state, and becomes more intense in the supercritical state (SI, Fig.\ \ref{figS:aveSigma-dists}).
+For the chosen parameters, the neural network model shows average activity rates close to the empirical ones (SI, Fig.\ \ref{figS:aveSigma-dists}).
+In a given network state, the average firing rate can be tuned, to some extent, by modulating the external drive or the number of simultaneously stimulated neurons.
+Importantly, activity sparseness is preserved for a wide range of external drive strengths and stimulated neurons (SI, Figs.\ \ref{figS:dists-vs-dv}, \ref{figS:dists-vs-n_stim}), in particular in the critical and subcritical state, consistently with ongoing activity in populations of neurons.